kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Math is beautiful, and it deserves to be presented beautifully

-$\LaTeX$ is essentially a markup language.
+\LaTeX is essentially a markup language.
 Content is written in plain text and can be annotated with commands that describe how certain elements should be displayed.
 And since the source document that contains the content is a plain text file, I can use `git` to version control the paper.
 This allows me to track changes and collaborate with others without any additional effort.
 This also lets me work with any editor I want - Vim, Emacs, TeXShop, Lyx.
-But most importantly, I have the confidence that my code and documents can survive possibly forever in its current format. $\LaTeX$ is free.
+But most importantly, I have the confidence that my code and documents can survive possibly forever in its current format. \LaTeX is free.
 Free as in beer and free as in freedom.

-The $\LaTeX$ community is great and are very helpful towards beginners.
+The \LaTeX community is great and are very helpful towards beginners.
-There are hundreds of packages that improve upon the functionality that $\LaTeX$ provides.
+There are hundreds of packages that improve upon the functionality that \LaTeX provides.
 There are packages like *TikZ* that allow you to create high resolution print quality detailed diagrams.

-However, $\LaTeX$ does come with a penalty.
+However, \LaTeX does come with a penalty.
-There is a barrier to entry which one must overcome in order to begin using $\LaTeX$.
-Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.
+There is a barrier to entry which one must overcome in order to begin using \LaTeX Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.

-Personally, I found learning how to use $\LaTeX$ extremely useful, and I didn't think it was difficult.
+Personally, I found learning how to use \LaTeX extremely useful, and I didn't think it was difficult.
 Solutions to my initial problems were only a quick Google search away.
 Tables were frustrating at first, but you get the hang of them.
-Equations are a joy to type in $\LaTeX$.
+Equations are a joy to type in \LaTeX
 And the final product looks great!

 That said, the markup language is a bit too heavy for notetaking, and not particularly readable.